Reference 04 — Communication flows¶

 | <── OK ──────────────────────────────────|

-subscribers[]append.Any in-flight TLVs already dispatched but not yet consumed by the subscriber’s queue are NOT recalled.
-The subscriber may receive a few more TLVs after the unsubscribe call returns.
+subscribers[]append.In-flight TLVs dispatched before the clear but not yet consumed from the subscriber’s queue are NOT recalled.
+A subscriber may receive a few more TLVs after the unsubscribe call returns.

 | |